andrewt3000/MachineLearning/neuralNets.md

 Feature selection - The process of choosing the features.
 It is important to pick features that correlate with the output.

 Dimensionality reduction - Reducing number of variables.
 A simple example is selecting the area of a house as a feature rather than using width and length seperately.
-Another example is singular value decomposition.
+Other examples include singular value decomposition, auto-encoders, and t-SNE (for visualizations).

 Feature scaling - scale each feature to be in a common range typically -1 to 1 where 0 is the mean value.